-- Stay home (quarantine) for 10 days after last exposure.
-Close contacts must continue to monitor symptoms for 14 full days, but can stop the quarantine period after 10 days if no symptoms occur.
-Resume quarantine anytime symptoms do appear after the tenth day.
-Maintain at least six feet from others at all times. - The date that your child will be required to stay home until will be determined by [Name of Local Health Department] during the phone call that you receive. - Avoid contact with people who are at a higher risk for severe illness from COVID-19.
-This includes people of any age who have, cancer, chronic kidney disease, chronic obstructive pulmonary disease, obesity, heart failure/coronary artery disease, sickle cell disease, diabetes, and are immunocompromised
+- Stay home (quarantine) 10 days after last exposure (or as directed by the health department or your health care provider).
+Maintain at least six feet from others at all times.
+This is not required if: - The close contact had a positive COVID (PCR) test within the last five months; OR - The close contact has completed the vaccination protocol (two doses for Phizer and Moderna, one does for Johnson & Johnson) and 14 days have passed since the last dose of the vaccine has been administered; OR - The exposure occurred only in the classroom while both the individual identified as COVID positive and the close contact were masked and sitting at least three feet apart, and the identified close contact remains asymptomatic and continues to closely monitor for symptoms - The date that your child will be required to stay home until will be determined by [Name of Local Health Department] during the phone call that you receive. - Avoid contact with people who are at a higher risk for severe illness from COVID-19.
+This includes people of any age who have, cancer, chronic kidney disease, chronic obstructive pulmonary disease, obesity, heart failure/ coronary artery disease, sickle cell disease, diabetes, and are immunocompromised